apache/spark/docs/dag-run.rst

 .. tip::
     You can use an online editor for CRON expressions such as `Crontab guru <https://crontab.guru/>`_

-Alternatively, you can also use one of these cron "presets":
+Alternatively, you can also use one of these cron "presets".

+Cron Presets
+''''''''''''

 +----------------+----------------------------------------------------------------+-----------------+
 | preset         | meaning                                                        | cron            |